sten-schmidt/JTeeProxy/README.md

 # JTeeProxy
 JTeeProxy is a simple teeproxy implemented in Java.
-It allows you to transparently forwarded a TCP port to a primary- and a secondary host and port.
+It allows you to transparently forward a TCP port to a primary- and a secondary host and port.
 Both hosts can be set to localhost for internal port redirection.
 <pre>
 [Client] <<----->> [JTeeProxy-Server:Port]
                               | <<-------->> [PRIMARY-Server:Port]